 Individual characters alone can travel much faster than an army.
 However, whenever one or more characters under your control move without accompanying military units, they may be spotted and attacked by roving bands of orcs or Dunlendings.
 In general, the likelihood and severity of these attacks is dependent on the area you are moving in and your proximity to enemy units.
-For more on orcs and Dunlendings, see Evil Races of Middle Earth.
+For more on orcs and Dunlendings, see Evil Races of Middle Earth in 'Excerpts from the Histories of Middle Earth'.